juliaas2/platform/docs/checkpoints/checkpoint4.md

 ## Pipeline

-In this checkpoint, we will create a Jenkins pipeline that will build and deploy our application.
+In this checkpoint, we will create a Jenkins pipeline that will build and deploy our application, [Pipeline as Code](https://www.jenkins.io/doc/book/pipeline/pipeline-as-code/){target="_blank"}.
 The pipeline will be defined in a `Jenkinsfile` located in the root of our project.

 ![](../assets/images/jenkins.pipeline.png){width=100%}